-If you've just watched the video, you can find follow-up information on the welcome page.
+If you've just come from watching our security awareness video, you can find follow-up information on the welcome page.

 Hackers scan computers accessible to the Internet approximately one million times/day in order to break into them.
 As an open research and education organization connected to the Internet, Stanford's network is accessible to almost anyone, including hackers.